Content mapping

 - Studio embedded in a Next.js app

 Content mapping works by creating a studio deployment with a couple of descriptive files that Sanity Create can examine to learn about your project and your content model.
+These files are generated automatically as part of the deployment process, but can be configured to meet your specific needs or even disabled entirely.
 Create expects to find these files in the /static

 -directory of your studio.
 Specifically at these locations, relative to your root studio URL: